 /etc/cups/client.conf and enter this line and save it.

 After your restart your CUPSD, you can print to all printers available on printserver.cs.rutgers.edu.
-To test it, you can check the queue by using

 A. Printing to the printer queue from Unix Shell